gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

   - Simplifies maintenance: changing style, font, or animation in one place updates all relevant pages.
   - Makes it easy to **swap icons** for different states (e.g., frown icon for empty cart, warning triangle for API error).
   - Aligns with **component-based design principles** in React.

+### 6. User Feedback on Actions

+- **Choice:** Added [react-hot-toast](https://react-hot-toast.com) for visual confirmations (e.g., “Product added to cart”).
+- **Reasoning:**
+  - Provides a lightweight, dependency-free, and highly customizable toast system.
+  - Allows quick, non-intrusive feedback without requiring custom modal or alert implementations.
+  - Offers built-in accessibility (screen-reader support) and theming options that fit well with the UI.
+- **Assumption:** Using a popular, well-documented library like `react-hot-toast` will be acceptable since it balances UX benefits with minimal overhead.

+---

+### 7. Preventing Duplicate Cart Entries

+- **Choice:** Introduced an `adding` state (`useState`) for the "Add to Cart" button.
+- **Reasoning:**
+  - Prevents accidental multiple submissions if a user double-clicks quickly.
+  - Improves UX by disabling the button briefly and providing real-time feedback (`Adding...` state).
+  - Keeps logic simple and contained within the component — no need for external state management here.
+- **Technical Note:** Used `setTimeout` to re-enable the button after a short delay (500ms).
+This ensures a balance between responsiveness and safety.